 This instant naan recipe can be made quickly for that last minute fresh naan craving!

-The idea behind this naan recipe is to prepare the dough using ‘bakers measures’.
+The idea behind this instant naan recipe is to prepare the dough using ‘bakers measures’.
+This means using equal amounts of dry and liquid ingredients.
 If using 250g of flour, you need to use 250ml of liquid.
+So this naan recipe can easily be upscaled or downscaled.

-I demonstrate this naan recipe at all of my cooking classes and it is always a big hit.
-For the classes, we make this small version of the recipe like this but I also make a large batch which we cook in the tandoor.
+I demonstrate this instant naan recipe at all of my cooking classes and it is always a big hit.
+For the classes, we make this small version of the recipe but I also make a large batch which we cook in the tandoor.

 That dough looks more like a batter than a dough!